PuruVJ/puruvjdev3/src/blog/all-about-jotai.md

 `atomWithStorage` is a special kind of atom that automatically syncs the value provided to it with `localstorage` or `sessionStorage` (Or `AsyncStorage`, if used with React Native), and picks the value up on first load automatically!
 It's available in the `jotai/utils` module, and adds some bytes other than the `2.4KB` of Jotai Core.

-So here's how we would rewrite:
+So here's how we would rewrite it:

 ```ts
 import { useAtom } from 'jotai';